JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/code_formatting.md

 Allows custom languages to provide user-configurable arrangement/grouping rules for element types supported by language plugin.
 Rules can be refined via modifiers and name; ordering can be applied additionally.
-Please see [`Rearranger`](%gh-ic%/platform/code-style-api/src/com/intellij/psi/codeStyle/arrangement/Rearranger.java) and related for JavaDoc.
+Please see [`Rearranger`](%gh-ic%/platform/code-style-api/src/com/intellij/psi/codeStyle/arrangement/Rearranger.java) and related for Javadoc.

 ## Code Style Settings